ndronos/c-nomorph/Adamson-2011/README.md

     not to mess with the language itself - Solve your user's problems rather than indulging your own programming fetishes.

+  - Inspires disdain, disgust, or outright hatred from people smart enough to know -

 (Adamson, 2011)
 ```